Financial foundation for freelancers

 You've got to keep them separated

 Your name may be on your business sign, but when it comes to budgeting, keep business and personal expenses separated.
 One budget helps keep your operations rolling, the other helps you keep food on the table.

-Freelancer's Tip: Build an emergency fund to help you stay afloat financially when the unexpected happens.
-Grow your savings to cover 6-9 months of expenses – you’ll rest better knowing it’s there.
+Freelancer's tip: Build an emergency fund to help you stay afloat financially when the unexpected happens.
+Grow your savings to cover six to nine months of expenses — you'll rest better knowing it's there.